3 hurt when Tesla crashes on top of ambulance - NewsBreak

 The crash happened around 9:40 a.m. just south of the Kaiser Permanente hospital in Kearny Mesa, California, according to San Diego Fire-Rescue.

 It wasn’t immediately clear how the driver lost control, but it appeared they may have accelerated out of a parking space instead of backing up, officials said.
-The car careened down a small embankment, crashed through a fence and landed on a parked ambulance in the lot below.Woman fatally shot by officers in Indiana police department parking lot after chase
+The car careened down a small embankment, crashed through a fence and landed on a parked ambulance in the lot below.Man sentenced for selling local baseball coach deadly dose of fentanyl

 Photos shared on the fire department’s Twitter account showed the Tesla sitting on top of the downed fence, with its front half balanced precariously on the ambulance and its back half still on the hill.
 The car’s front wheels and front two doors were suspended in the air, bridging a gap between the ambulance and a 7- or 8-foot wall.